 Why create a California Living Trust?

 A California Living Trust is beneficial for several reasons.
-It helps avoid the lengthy and costly probate process in California, offers increased privacy as trust settlements aren’t public record, provides organized asset management, and ensures the distribution of assets according to individual wishes.
+It helps avoid the lengthy and costly probate process in California, offers increased privacy as trust settlements aren’t public records, provides organized asset management, and ensures the distribution of assets according to individual wishes.

 What are the types of trusts in California?